DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/ETHICAL_USE.md

 ### Ethical Commercial Licensing

-We are **open to ethical commercial applications** that:
+We are open to commercial applications that:
-- Align with consciousness evolution mission
-- Respect the core values above
+- Align with the core values above
-- Share benefits with broader community
 - Maintain transparency about use
+- Share benefits with the broader community
 - Support rather than exploit users

-**Contact D'Artagnan to discuss commercial licensing.**
+Contact via GitHub Discussions to discuss commercial licensing.

-We are particularly interested in partnerships that:
-- Advance consciousness research
-- Support human-AI collaboration
-- Enable accessibility and education
-- Contribute back to open development
-- Operate with integrity and transparency

 ---